Free PowerBI Template to analyze Employee Attrition! Sujeet Pillai November 26, 2020

-Are you aware that it costs employers 33% of a worker’s annual salary on an average to hire a replacement?
-That is what the research states along with the fact that 75% of the causes behind employee attrition are preventable.
-Employee attrition analysis as stated in one of our previous articles, focuses on identifying these preventable reasons behind employee turnover and the times of the year when you should expect maximum attrition.
+Are you aware that it costs employers 33% of a worker’s annual salary on average to hire a replacement?
+That is what the research states, along with the fact that 75% of the causes behind employee attrition are preventable.
+Employee attrition analysis, as stated in one of our previous articles, focuses on identifying these preventable reasons behind employee turnover and the times of the year when you should expect maximum attrition.

-Losing a customer-facing employee is especially concerning as clients are more comfortable speaking with people they have an established rapport with.
-Moreover, it hampers your organization’s collective knowledge base, relationships and has a direct effect on revenue.
+Losing a customer-facing employee is especially concerning as clients are more comfortable speaking with people they have an established rapport.
+Moreover, it hampers your organization’s collective knowledge base, and relationships and has a direct effect on revenue.
 Customer issues and escalations are more likely to increase when you have new folks on the job.

 Hence it’s no surprise that employee engagement and employee retention are hot topics in the industry today (especially in a sales organization).
 The primary focus initially will revolve around preventing employee attrition and identifying methods to improve employee engagement.

-All you need to do is open this template with Power BI and connect it with employee information to see insights as seen in the first screenshot above.
-These graphs have been created using the standard attrition rate formula and displays attrition rate by years.
-You can also drill down within a year and find out attrition rate by months as seen in the second screenshot above.
+All you need to do is open this template with Power BI and connect it with employee information to see insights, as seen in the first screenshot above.
+These graphs have been created using the standard attrition rate formula and display attrition rate by year.
+You can also drill down within a year and find out the attrition rate by month, as seen in the second screenshot above.

 The above tool focuses on the trend of attrition within a year.
-We will soon follow up with a behavioral analyses of attrition and its reasons.
+We will soon follow up with a behavioural analysis of attrition and its reasons.
 Stay tuned and drop us a note at Incentius if you have any specific needs above and over the free tool we’ve provided.
 We would be happy to get on a quick consultation call to address it.